natebosch/natebosch.github.io/_drafts/dart-builds-how-did-we-get-here.md

 there is not a consistent view of what a single file looks like make these hard or impossible to add in.

-# How we got here: bridging the gap with package:build
+# How we got here: bridging the gap with `package:build`

-As teams inside Google were building ever bigger and bigger projects we were also running into other difficulties integrating pub's "write whatever, whenever" approach with bazel's much stricter statically analyzable build graph.
+As teams inside Google were building ever bigger and bigger projects we were also running into other difficulties integrating pub's "write whatever, whenever" approach with [bazel's][bazel] much stricter statically analyzable build graph.
 We could not take pub's model and make it incremental or modular - it *has* to be monolithic.
 Bazel does not allow you to rewrite a file.
 Source files can't be changed, and anything that generates an output needs to happen in a single build step.
-We wrote package:build with a more restrictive model which could let us run with a bazel-like set of restrictions while easily shimming to the `pub` interface when we want to run in that build environment.
+We wrote [package:build][] with a more restrictive model which could let us run with a bazel-like set of restrictions while easily shimming to the `pub` interface when we want to run in that build environment.
 Over time we gradually adopted, in addition to the bazel restrictions, a definition approach that added bazel's static analyzability.
 Instead of executing Dart code to determine the files that will be written, we shifted to configuration metadata which says what output extensions can be output for a given input extension.
 The `Builder` concept was more restrictive to the author, but gave us a lot more flexibility to integrate it with build systems.
 We could take a single Builder implementation and run it in three ways - as a Transformer in pub, as a build rule in a Bazel build, or by writing to the source tree directly using `build_runner` for smaller local-only builders.

 Our long term goal for the build package was to enable external users to use the full power of the bazel build system like our internal users.
-We built a prototype for `dazel` - a tool that could take builder configuration metadata and generate the skylark build rules and BUILD files necessary for a Dart project.
+We built a prototype for [`dazel`][dazel] - a tool that could take builder configuration metadata and generate the skylark build rules and BUILD files necessary for a Dart project.
 We hit a few roadblocks with this approach:

 - Internally we only need to build Dart on unix hosts but some Dart users develop on Windows.
 It would take a lot of effort to migrate our bazel build